Can I Use A Chiminea Indoors?

 Should I Put Sand in My Indoor Chiminea?

 Yes, of course, you can use sand or lava rocks in your indoor chiminea.
 They make the perfect support for your flame so you can arrange them as you like.
 You can also make them look terrific with added extras – use your imagination!
 Just remember the material should not be flammable in the fire bowl.

 Top Safety TIP – never throw paper or other debris on your indoor chiminea.
-You don’t know what chemicals will be released into the air, and you want to be really careful here.
+You don’t know what chemicals will be released into the air, and you will eventually breathe any fumes from the debris.

 Chimineas can be used indoors, just not while burning wood or charcoal.
 Rare exceptions will be chimineas that have been professionally installed like any other wood stove in a house and will be built directly into a chimney.

 Using candles, biofuel, or gel fuel are lovely ways to use a chiminea safely indoors.
 I’ve even read about some people who use this method as a backup heater for their family in emergency situations – check out this article over on Dengarden that describes everything used to put an indoor chiminea together to use as an emergency heater indoors.

 If you have more questions about chimineas in general, you might like this article – What is a Chiminea?